 Tooth Extractions in Lombard, IL

-After the extraction, it is necessary to follow the dentist’s advice.
+After the tooth extraction, it is necessary to follow the dentist’s instructions.
 There are few rules that each patient must apply after such a procedure:

-- Adapt the menu to the condition and eat mainly soft food after the procedure.
+- Eat mainly soft food after the procedure.
 Introduce solid food gradually and avoid biting and chewing on the affected side to prevent high pressure on the exposed gum;

-- Follow carefully the dental hygiene to prevent infection.
-Avoid the extraction area to avoid irritation.
+- Follow normal dental hygiene procedures carefully to prevent infection.
+Avoid crushing too vigorously near the extraction area to avoid irritation.

 - Rest for the day or until the anesthetic fades off

 A tooth extraction should not be painful, and if the patient experiences pain during the procedure, the patient should let the dentist so adjustments can be made.
 If the patient experiences severe pain and bleeding that does not stop after the first 24 hours from the procedure, contact our office for further instructions.
 If you are in need of a dental extraction in Lombard, call our office today to schedule an appointment.